gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 ### Selecting and accessing data

-PySpark DataFrame is lazily evaluated and simply selecting a column does not trigger the computation but it returns a Column instance.
+PySpark DataFrame is lazily evaluated and simply selecting a column does not trigger a computation.
+Instead, it returns a Column instance.

 ```python
 df.a